-Figure 5 compares regulated behavior (blue line) with unregulated subsystems (red dashes), showing a smooth shift in regulatory dominance of the coupled system as $p_d$ and $p_v$ are varied.
+Figure 7 compares regulated behavior (blue line) with unregulated subsystems (red dashes), showing a smooth shift in regulatory dominance of the coupled system as p_d and p_v are varied.
 For each set of parameter values, 10 trials were run, beginning with 10 cells distributed in a volume 10 units square and continuing for 200 simulated seconds.
-In Figure 5(a), $p_d$ is varied from 0.01 to 0.5 as above, while $p_v$ is held constant at 0.02.
-At low values of $p_d$ , growth from density maintenance dominates, but as $p_d$ rises, cells spread outward faster and their growth begins to be checked by the rate of vascularization instead.
-In Figure 5(b), $p_v$ is varied from 0.001 to 0.05 as above, while $p_d$ is held constant at 0.1.
-At low values of $p_v$ , vascularization is the limiting factor, but by $p_v = 0.02$ the limiting factory has shifted to the rate of growth from density maintenance.
+In Figure 7(a), p_d is varied from 0.01 to 0.5 as above, while p_v is held constant at 0.02.
+At low values of p_d , growth from density maintenance dominates, but as p_d rises, cells spread outward faster and their growth begins to be checked by the rate of vascularization instead.
+In Figure 7(b), p_v is varied from 0.001 to 0.05 as above, while p_d is held constant at 0.1.
+At low values of p_v , vascularization is the limiting factor, but by $p_v = 0.02$ the limiting factor has shifted from density maintenance to the rate of growth.